Skip to content

 set all

-Print the current options, current DNS server, and current host.
+Print current options, the current default DNS server, and the current host.

 > set all